Jerome Apt: STS-59

+STS-79

+In 1996, Apt flew on STS-79 aboard shuttle Atlantis and visited the Russian Mir space station.
+The crew docked Atlantis with Mir, having ferried supplies, personnel, and scientific equipment to this base 240 miles above the Earth.
+The crew transferred over 4 tons of scientific experiments and supplies to and from the Mir station and exchanged U.S. astronauts on Mir for the first time - taking John Blaha to Mir and bringing Shannon Lucid home after her record six months stay aboard Mir.
+This historic mission of international cooperation and scientific research ended at Kennedy Space Center, Florida, after 160 orbits of the Earth.

+Post-NASA research career

 In 2003, Apt joined the faculty of Carnegie Mellon University where he is a Full Professor (emeritus) at the Tepper School of Business and the Department of Engineering and Public Policy.
 His research and teaching interests are in economics, engineering, and public policy aspects of the electricity industry, economics of technical innovation, management of technical enterprises, risk management in policy and technical decision framing, and engineering systems design.
 From 2000 through 2022 he and faculty member Granger Morgan directed the Carnegie Mellon Electricity Industry Center.
 He has supervised 23 Ph.D. students, 18 as sole advisor.

+Publications

 He is the author of the book Orbit: NASA Astronauts Photograph the Earth, published by the National Geographic Society.
 The book has been printed in eleven languages; more than 600,000 copies have been sold.
 His book Variable Renewable Energy and the Electricity Grid was published in 2014.
 He is the author of 125 peer-reviewed scientific publications that have been cited over 10,000 times and six chapters in technical books.

+Awards and honors

-He received the NASA Distinguished Service Medal in 1997 and the Metcalf Lifetime Achievement Award for significant contributions to engineering in 2002.
+Apt received the NASA Distinguished Service Medal in 1997 and the Metcalf Lifetime Achievement Award for significant contributions to engineering in 2002.
+He was the recipient of the NASA Exceptional Service Medal in 1993 and 1995.
+Apt received the Federation Aeronautique Internationale V.M.
+Komarov Diploma for outstanding achievements in the field of exploration of outer space (1991 and 1992), Sergei P. Korolev Diploma for a non-planned repair of a broken device to make possible the continuation of a mission (1991), and the de la Vaulx Medal (1998).
 His paper with PhD student Adam Newcomer, "Near term implications of a ban on new coal-fired power plants in the US" was cited as one of the top environmental policy papers of 2009 by the American Chemical Society.
 In 2012, the International Astronomical Union approved the name "Jeromeapt" for the main-belt asteroid 116903, as suggested by its discoverer, James Young.
-Apt is a Fellow of the American Association for the Advancement of Science.